Blackipd/Wake-up-NEO/README.md

 over your eyes to blind you from the truth.

-NEO
-What truth?
+NEO: What truth?

-MORPHEUS
-That you are a slave, Neo.
+MORPHEUS: That you are a slave, Neo.
 Like everyone else, you were born into bondage, kept inside a prison that you cannot smell, taste, or touch.
 A prison for your mind.

-MORPHEUS
-Unfortunately, no one can be told what the Matrix is.
+MORPHEUS: Unfortunately, no one can be told what the Matrix is.
 You have to see it for yourself.

 Morpheus opens his hands.
 In the right is a red pill.
 In the left, a blue pill.

-MORPHEUS
-This is your last chance.
+MORPHEUS: This is your last chance.
 After this, there is no going back.
 You take the blue pill and the story ends.
 You wake in your bed and you believe whatever you want to believe.

-MORPHEUS
-You take the red pill and you stay in Wonderland and I show you how deep the rabbit-hole goes.
+MORPHEUS: You take the red pill and you stay in Wonderland and I show you how deep the rabbit-hole goes.

-MORPHEUS
-Remember that all I am offering is the truth.
+MORPHEUS: Remember that all I am offering is the truth.
 Nothing more.